 The Wildfire Youth Media Initiative at the USC Annenberg Center on Communication Leadership and Policy invites you to attend wildfire community listening sessions to record your story with high school reporters from the Pacific Palisades and the greater Altadena area.
-The events are an opportunity to share your resilience, hopes, and memories, guided by specific question story stations and in company with many members of your community.
-Anyone who was impacted in some way by the wildfires are welcome: survivors, neighbors, friends, students, journalists, volunteers, community organizers, and more.
+The events are an opportunity to share your memories, hopes for the future, and lessons learned from the fires in company with many members of your community.
+Anyone who was impacted is welcome: survivors, neighbors, friends, students, journalists, volunteers, community organizers, and more.

-We encourage you to come with any objects of particular meaning to you since the wildfires, such as items you found in the aftermath, aided in your recovery, or helped you live or work through this experience.
+We encourage you to bring objects of particular meaning, such as items you found in the aftermath, aided in your recovery, or helped you live or work through this experience.

 Pacific Palisades Listening Session